Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Uniform cover for 2-edge-connected subgraphs

-\begin{proof} We introduce a top-down coloring algorithm with factor $\frac{5}{8}$, and then we show that it is admissible.
+\begin{proof} We introduce a top-down $(5\chi^L,8)$-coloring algorithm of $L$, and we then prove that it is $T$-admissible.

-Consider a link $\ell = uv \in L$ that is a leaf-matching link for $T$.
-Let $\ell_v$ be the other link that is incident on $v$ and $\ell_u$ be the other link incident on $u$.
-If the LCA of $\ell$ is lower than that of both $\ell_u$ and $\ell_v$, we say that link $\ell$ is a \textit{bad link}.
+Since this is a top-down coloring algorithm, we sort the links by the height of their LCA.
+When we color a link $\ell$, we give it five different colors before moving to the next link.
+Hence, the algorithm runs in $|L|$ iterations.
+After each iteration $i \in \{1,\ldots,|L|\}$ of the algorithm, we have a partial $(5\chi^L,8)$ coloring of $L$, namely $\gamma^i$.

-Our top-down coloring algorithm will also maintains two additional invariants: (a) for any partial coloring an edge $e$ can only miss $8,3,1,$ or $0$ colors, (b) if $\ell=uv$ is a leaf-matching for $T$, and $e_u$ and $e_v$ are the leaf edges in $T$ incident on $u$ and $v$, respectively, then in any partial coloring that both $e_u$ and $e_v$ are missing a color, they miss a common color.
+We show that our coloring algorithm will maintain two additional invariants: \begin{itemize} \item[(a)] For any coloring $\gamma^i$, an edge $e$ can only miss $8,3,1,$ or $0$ colors for $i \in \{1,\ldots,|L|\}$. \item[(b)] If both $u$ and $v$ have degree three in $H$, and if $\ell=uv$ is a leaf-matching link for $T$, then in any coloring $\gamma^i$ for which both $e_u$ and $e_v$ are missing a color, they miss a common color in $\gamma^i$.
+(For leaves $u$ and $v$ in $T$, let $e_u$ and $e_v$ be the leaf edges in $T$ incident on $u$ and $v$, respectively.) \end{itemize} Suppose we are performing iteration $i+1$ of the algorithm and we want to color link $\ell = uv$.

-Suppose we want have a partial coloring of the links.
-Assume that $\ell$ is the link we are currently coloring.
-Let $u$ and $v$ be the endpoints of $\ell$.
-Let $s$ be the LCA of $\ell$.
-Let $\Lu$ be the edges in $T$ on the path from $s$ to $u$.
-Let $\Rv$ be the edges in $T$ on the path from $s$ to $v$.
-If one of $\Rv$ or $\Lu$ is an empty path, assume $\Rv= \Lu$.